PouyaPour/php-html-parser/README.md

-# Fast and Convenient PHP Page Parser
+# Fast and Convenient PHP WebPage and Html Parser
 PHPHtmlParser is a fast, convenient, and simple page parser which allows you to use any data of page, such as header, redirects, code status, variant meta tag, H tags, image attributes, links and so on.
 The goal is to assist you that parse different pages without any problem and use categorized data in your programs.

 Let's get started ...